nitesh2920/ShortIt/README.md

 # 🔗 ShortIt: Simplify Your Links

-ShortIt is a web application designed to transform lengthy URLs into concise, shareable links, making it easier to share and manage your web addresses.
+ShortIt is a web application designed to transform lengthy URLs into concise, shareable links, making it easier to share and manage your links.

 ## ✨ Key Features